 In addition, the JOBS Act provides that an "emerging growth company" can take advantage of the extended transition period provided in the Securities Act, for complying with new or revised accounting standards.
 In other words, an emerging growth company can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-However, we have chosen to "opt out" of this extended transition period, and, as a result, we will comply with new or revised accounting standards is required for all public companies that are not emerging growth companies.
+However, we have chosen to "opt out" of this extended transition period, and, as a result, we will comply with new or revised accounting standards on the relevant dates on which adoption of such standards is required for all public companies that are not emerging growth companies.
 Our decision to opt out of the extended transition period for complying with new or revised accounting standards is irrevocable.